-Few of us are lucky enough to be able to splash a grand on their first bike.
+Few of us are lucky enough to be able to splash a grand on our first bike.
 So this tends to be the price range for people who’ve already spent a few years with their first mountain bike and have decided they want something a little more serious to take their riding to the next level.